 - I have taught practicums and internships using professional supervision theory.

-EVERY Counseling Intern Looking For a Supervisor Should:
+EVERY Counseling Associate Looking For a Supervisor Should:

 1. Look up your supervisor via their licensing board to make sure they have an up-to-date supervision credential.